 Among the elements that hinder this work is the shortage of water.
 Additionally, the lack of gravity makes the water float like our astronauts float out there in space.

 The space station is capable of generating only about 24 liters of water every day from the atmosphere and the exact same recycling of fluids (the liquid that each of those astronauts uses because of their good personal hygiene is condensed from the ac system and is recovered).
 This water carries a very different body to the one it has on the planet Earth.
-In short, it resembles a paste.
+In short, it resembles Davie Wildlife Removal.
 Then it comes out from a water dispenser at which every member of the team fills from the container patches which will be used for washing.

 Mixing this water using the soap, which comes in a different container patch, every one of those members carries out their bathrooms.